 I checked my most recent bill just to make sure there wasn’t an upcharge and my bill was exactly the same as the bill I received from my electricity company.
 All that happened is that my autopay is now going to Arcadia Power, instead of my regular electric company.
 And as a benefit, I get the satisfaction of knowing that I’m supporting renewable energy sources.

 The Arcadia Power Dashboard

 Beyond just the environmental benefits, another benefit of signing up for Arcadia Power is access to a much better online dashboard.
 I’ve probably looked at my utility company’s online dashboard a handful of times in my life, but the Arcadia Power dashboard has so much info in it that I keep coming back to look at it.

 Remember though that you can still go and look at your normal dashboard with your electricity company, so it’s not like you lose access to what you already have.
 By signing up for Arcadia Power, you’re basically just adding a new dashboard that has a lot more useful info.

 The following video from Arcadia Power shows you exactly what you can do with your new Arcadia Power dashboard:

-One feature I like on my online dashboard is this environmental impact chart:
+One feature I like on my online dashboard is this energy usage chart:

 There’s also a very cool section where I can see what percentage of my power came from different energy sources:

-As you can see, for this past month, a little over half of my energy can be attributed to renewable energy sources.
+As you can see in the above screenshot, a little over half of my energy can be attributed to renewable energy sources.
 I’m not quite sure how Arcadia Power knows where the other sources of my energy came from – I’m guessing they use averages or something – but I can at least be confident that half of my energy came from renewable sources.